-Sometimes they’re deep fried, and they’re often breaded with flour and breadcrumbs.
-After testing various methods, I concluded that sautéeing the cheese in a small amount of oil is the most simple, healthy and most delicious cooking technique.
+Like most traditional French fries, these are essentially a one ingredient fry.
+Sautéeing Halloumi cheese in a small amount of oil is the most simple, healthy and most delicious cooking technique for turning them into fries.
 (And it keeps them keto and gluten-free to boot.)

 - Halloumi cheese - This can be found in many major supermarkets including Vons, Ralph's, Aldi, Gelson's, Costco, Amazon and Trader Joe's.
 It comes in blocks of various sizes.